 Your Canadian Forces Non-Public Funds Employees Pension Plan is designed to provide you with a source of income at retirement and is legislated by the federal Pension and Benefits Standards Act, 1985.
+When planning for your retirement, you should consider having several sources of retirement income.
 Your total retirement income may come from different sources, including:

-- 1. Government Pension Benefits
+1. Government Pension Benefits

-- 2. Canadian Forces Non-Public Funds Employees Pension Plan
+2. Canadian Forces Non-Public Funds Employees Pension Plan

-- 3. Personal Savings
+3. Personal Savings

 This booklet describes the main provisions of the Canadian Forces Non-Public Funds Employees Pension Plan (the Pension Plan) which was established on January 1, 1969.
-There were several pension plans in effect prior to that date which were consolidated into a revised Pension Plan for the Staff of the Non-Public Funds, Canadian Forces employees at that date.
 The Pension Plan has subsequently been amended to change interest rates, benefits, and to comply with changes in legislation.

-We have not included any information on how to accumulate personal savings for your retirement as this is a personal choice.
-However, two (2) of the most popular methods are a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).
-Information concerning RRSPs and TFSAs can be obtained from various sources including the financial institution where you bank, your financial planner, investment brokers, mutual fund companies, newspapers, books, seminars and libraries.
+This booklet does not provide information on how to accumulate personal savings for your retirement as this is a personal choice.
+However, two of the most popular methods are a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).
+You are encouraged to obtain more information on RRSPs and TFSAs through your financial institution, financial planner, investment brokers, mutual fund companies, newspapers, books, seminars and libraries.